oglimmer/fulgens/README.md

 	    Goal: "install"
 	  },
 	  Param: {
-	    char: 'o',
+	    Char: 'o',
-	    var: 'BASH_VAR_NAME',
+	    VariableName: 'BASH_VAR_NAME',
-	    desc: 'Use this switch to set BASH_VAR_NAME to YES' }
+	    Description: 'Use this switch to set BASH_VAR_NAME to YES' }
 	},